 Strawberry Cheesecake BitesBarbara Hall

-- 3 tablespoon Freeze dried strawberry crushed into dust
+- 3 Tablespoon (3 Tablespoon) Freeze dried strawberry

 - Optional small drop of Pink Coloring gel

-- In a food processor, add the freeze-dried strawberries and pulse till they are dust.
-You can also put them into a baggie that seals and, using a rolling pin, roll over them till they are dust.
-Either way, I run them through a strainer to get any big pieces out.
+- In a food processor, add the freeze-dried strawberries and pulse them until they are powder.
+Then, I run the powder through a strainer to get any big pieces that remain.

-- Hull and dice your strawberries and add them to a small saucepan.
-Add the lemon juice, cornstarch, and sugar stir to coat the diced strawberries.
-Over medium-high heat, bring the mixture to a boil, then turn down the heat, so it is still simmering and not a full boil.
-This can take anywhere from 6 minutes to 15 minutes for the juice in the mixture to turn more of red clear color and thicken up.
+- Hull and cut up the strawberries, adding them to a small saucepan.
+Add the lemon juice, cornstarch, and sugar and stir to coat the strawberry chunks.
+Over medium-high heat, bring the mixture to a boil, then turn down the heat so it is still simmering and not a full boil.
+This can take anywhere from 6 to 15 minutes for the juice in the mixture to turn more of clear red color and thicken up.
 You want to cook out the dull color from the cornstarch.
 I put mine into a mason jar to cool.
-This is a great sauce for topping not only cheesecake but ice cream also.
+This is a great topping, not only cheesecake but also ice cream.